velda-io/velda-io.github.io/blog/vrun-is-all-you-need.md

 ## **The Cloud Development Dilemma**

 Picture this: You're a developer working on a machine learning project.
 Your local laptop struggles with training models, so you spin up a cloud VM.
 But now you're spending hours setting up the new environment, and paying for compute power even when you're in meetings or writing documentation.
-When you actually need serious computational power like multi-node ai training, you're stuck dealing with Kubernetes manifests that feel like learning a foreign language.
+When you actually need serious computational power like multi-node AI training, you're stuck dealing with Kubernetes manifests that feel like learning a foreign language.

 Sound familiar?
 You're not alone.
 Traditional cloud development tools force developers to choose between expensive always-on instances or complex orchestration platforms that require DevOps expertise just to run a simple training job.